o-r-parmar/OpenPAL-OCR/README.md

 ## Usage

+1. Paste the required images in the Images folder
-1. Modify the `directory`, `save_directory`, `txt_directory`, and `csv_directory` variables in the script to point to your desired input and output directories.
+2. Modify the `directory`, `save_directory`, `txt_directory`, and `csv_directory` variables in the script to point to your desired input and output directories.
-2. Run the script using Python:
+3. Run the script using Python:

 ```bash
 python script.py